This Spring’s Featured Ingredient is Lentils.

 Lentil Daal Instructions:

-Saute onions, garlic in butter/oil in heavy bottomed pot until translucent.
+Dry saute onions and garlic in heavy bottomed pot until translucent.

 Add water, lentils, tomatoes, ginger and optional chile and bring to a boil.